Kim Potter was not justified in using deadly force against Daunte Wright, expert testifies - KRDO

 By Carma Hassan and Ray Sanchez, CNN

-Am expert in the use of force testified Wednesday that former police officer Kim Potter was not justified in using deadly force when she fatally shot Daunte Wright during a traffic stop in suburban Minneapolis.
+An policing expert testified Wednesday that Kim Potter was not justified in using deadly force when the former officer fatally shot Daunte Wright during a traffic stop in suburban Minneapolis.

 Video of the April 11 shooting shows that officers had pulled over Wright and tried to arrest him on an outstanding warrant when he got back in his vehicle and attempted to flee.
 Potter pulled out her firearm and shot him — later admitting she meant to use her Taser instead.